 Commercial mortgages are secured against commercial property and used to purchase, develop, or refinance business premises.
 Terms run 5–25 years at rates typically 1–3% above the Bank of England base rate.
 Minimum loan is usually £50K–£100K, and a 25–40% deposit is standard for new purchases.

 Asset finance (hire purchase, finance lease) is secured against the asset being acquired – vehicles, plant, machinery, technology.
 The asset itself is the security, which reduces rates significantly compared to unsecured equipment purchases.
-Ownership transfers to the business at end of term (hire purchase) or the asset is returned (finance lease).
+See our asset finance guide and business car finance comparison for the vehicle-specific market.

 Bridging loans are short-term (1–24 months), high-value, property-secured finance used to bridge a gap – typically between buying a new property and selling an old one, or completing a development while awaiting permanent finance.
 Rates are higher than commercial mortgages (0.5–1.5% per month) but the speed of completion (days rather than weeks) justifies the cost in time-sensitive situations.